 Well, we are here to tell you that they do.
-In fact, in this day and age, our individual actions matter more then ever.
+In fact, in this day and age, our individual actions matter more than ever.
 Scientists began to acknowledge that the current rapid trends in species extinction could be indicative of a coming “sixth” extinction.
-In Earth’s history five mass extinctions of species have occurred, the most famous extinction is thought to have been caused by an asteroid, but this sixth extinction is caused by none other than human-beings.
+In Earth’s history, five mass extinctions of species have occurred, the most famous extinction is thought to have been caused by an asteroid, but this sixth extinction is caused by none other than human beings.

 Have you eaten any extinction lately?
 Well, if you consumed meat, dairy, or eggs recently then you just might have.
 Across the board, livestock production is the number one cause of global climate change.
 The United Nations Food and Agriculture Organization (FAO) estimates that livestock production is responsible for 14.5 percent of global greenhouse gas emissions, while other organizations like the Worldwatch Institute have estimated it could be as much as 51 percent.
 How?

 Well, the world’s palate has gradually shifted away from plant-based foods to a meat-heavy, “Western” diet.
 The ability to eat meat every day – if not multiple times a day – is a concept that has long been associated with wealthy, developed nations.
 As countries like China and India grow and develop, trends show that the standard diet begins to include more meat, eggs, and dairy.
 Thus, the global demand for these products increases and the need for space for these animals and space for the extra croplands required to produce their feed increases.
 At its current rate, around 50 percent of the world’s land is used either to grow feed crops or harbor livestock – which means to accommodate more we need more land.